robinboncoeur/Art/docs/writing/W_Edits.md

 Lucy chuckled.

 "Yes, Lurch.
-Sarah, reach down like that again, like when you were putting the jacket on.
+Sarah, reach out again, like when you were putting the jacket on.
 There."

 She pointed.
 Charlie focused.
 I felt my shoulders rise.

 I took in a breath.